Prototype apps with Mapbox in Framer X

 The map in your Framer X prototype will update to use your custom style.
 Next, you will update your prototype to use a custom location.

-The Mapbox component comes pre-loaded with a list of default locations for you to use in your prototypes.
+The Mapbox component comes with a list of default locations for you to use in your prototypes.
 For this tutorial, though, you will use a custom location.

 - Click the Custom tab next to the Location field.